Coast Guard assists 4 mariners aboard disabled vessel 180 miles off Hawaii

-The crew of the Coast Guard Cutter Jospeh Gerczak assists four mariners aboard the disabled 38-foot sailing vessel Shyska 180 nautical miles off Hawaii Island, April 13, 2022.
-The vessel became disabled after damage to its rudder and the Joseph Gerczak crew towed the vessel until repairs were made at sea.
-(U.S. Coast Guard photo courtesy of the Coast Guard Cutter Joseph Gerczak/Released)
+HONOLULU — The crew of the Coast Guard Cutter Jospeh Gerczak assisted four mariners aboard the disabled 38-foot sailing vessel Shyska 180 nautical miles off Hawaii Island, Wednesday.

+The vessel became disabled after damage to its rudder and the Joseph Gerczak crew towed the vessel until repairs were made at sea at which point the cutter escorted the SHYSKA to port and Sector Honolulu watchstanders monitored the vessel’s journey.

+“With the Sector Honolulu Command Center and our crew’s decades of wisdom and collective creativity we were able to ensure the safety of the Shyska’s crew during their navigation to Oahu,” said LT Joseph Blinsky, the Joseph Gerczak’s commanding officer.
+“Our team trains hard to ensure we are prepared for cases just like this one and we were able to conduct this difficult operation in seas over 10 feet and winds above 20 mph.”

 |Date Taken: